airpodsreplicas/airreps/docs/ordering/qc-lc.md

 4. **Spatial Audio**: On AirPods Pro, look for a "Spatial Audio" toggle in the AirPods settings (this requires iOS 14 or higher and an iPhone 7 or newer).
 If the toggle is present and the demo works as expected, your AirPods are likely authentic.

-For additional help, join the [AirReps Discord server](https://airreps.info/discord) to get advice and support from the AirReps community.
+For additional help, join the [AirReps Discord](https://airreps.info/discord) to get advice and support from the AirReps community.